CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Results

 \textbf{Guided Image Generation} performs as expected, enabling class-conditioned sampling for CIFAR-10 (Figure \ref{fig:cifar-guided}).
 Moderate levels of guidance also improve FID and IS (Table~\ref{table:best-metrics}).

-\textbf{Increasing attrition rate has a smoothing effect}: rough/noisy parts of an image can be interpreted as ``overshooting'' the correct value; allowing for these values to decrement manifests as smoothing.
-Taken to the extreme, we see dramatic oversmoothing, which results in a complete removal of texture and, eventually, perspective as $\eta_{\text{rescale}} \rightarrow 1$.
+\textbf{Increasing attrition rate has a smoothing effect}: rough or noisy parts of a generated image can be interpreted as ``overshooting" the correct value; allowing for these values to decrement manifests as smoothing.
+Taken to the extreme, we see dramatic oversmoothing, which results in a complete removal of texture and perspective as $\eta_{\text{rescale}} \rightarrow 1$.
 See Figure \ref{fig:eta_rescales} for CIFAR-10 and Figure \ref{fig:eta_rescales_celeba} for CelebA.